alexgilbert84/DDSCaseStudy1/README.md

 ### Data Sources

-There are two data sources, "xxx.csv" and "xxx2.csv", both located in the /Data Sources/ folder.
+There are two data sources, "beers.csv" and "breweries.csv", both located in the /Data Sources/ folder.

 ### Codebook